Guide for low-carb dietitians

 Top 10 studies supporting low carb and keto diets

-- Very-low-carbohydrate ketogenic diet v. low-fat diet for long-term weight loss: a meta-analysis of randomised controlled trials
+- The British Journal of Nutrition 2013:Very-low-carbohydrate ketogenic diet v. low-fat diet for long-term weight loss: a meta-analysis of randomised controlled trials [strong evidence]

-Back in 2011, based on the results of several studies, The American Diabetes Association included the following statement in their Standards of Medical Care in Diabetes:
+But back in 2011, based on the results of several studies, the ADA included the following statement in their Standards of Medical Care guidelines: